-Putting BREATHE on Steam was actually a cost saving decision.
-The potential transit costs on hosting the download ourselves was a cost which the event could not absorb, nor would I from the company standpoint assume the possible risk of getting hit with a couple thousand dollars of transit costs.
+Putting BREATHE on Steam was actually a cost-saving decision.
+The potential transit costs on hosting the download ourselves was a cost which the event could not absorb, nor would I from the company standpoint assume the possible risk of getting hit with a couple of thousand dollars of transit costs.
 It might even be another “first”, the first game jam theme reveal experience on Steam.

 More on this in another post.

 You Can Only Be So Prepared

 After running the last couple events at Fleming College things operated much like clockwork.
 Experience helps in this department.
 For anyone that has seen the amount of planning and attention to detail that goes into the prep, we are good at what we do.
 Our teardown after PTBO Game Jam 03 was less than 30 minutes.

 As this event drew closer I wasn’t seeing the internal chatter that was there for past events.
 The exception being IT; they have always been good at communicating.
 I think some of that has to do with how they run and rely on a ticketing system.
 Even if it’s not JIRA, they still keep things organized and on point.
 It also helps that they have a fantastic manager and amazing staff.